 “Since PROMYS is a diverse community, I got the chance to learn about different cultures and how people study and think about math in different countries.”
 Zhiyuan Zhou, Yongren Fellow 2018

 Over the past three decades, PROMYS has welcomed students and/or counselors from nearly 50 countries.
 While international students are welcome to apply for admission to PROMYS, space is extremely limited.
-Pre-university students who ordinarily reside in Europe may be eligible to apply to PROMYS Europe.
-PROMYS India will launch in 2023 for students in India.
+Pre-college students who ordinarily reside in Europe may be eligible to apply to PROMYS Europe.
+Applications are open to PROMYS India 2024 for students in India.
 Students may not apply to more than one PROMYS program per summer.

 PROMYS students are not enrolled in college courses at Boston University, so participants come on a visitor’s visa, not a student (F-1) visa.

 PROMYS lectures, discussions, and problem sets are in English.
 Applicants should possess English language skills strong enough to enable full participation.
 PROMYS does not require TOEFL scores; however, we will assess your English skills through your explanations on the application problem set, your answers to the short answer essay questions, and your teacher’s letter of recommendation.

 Financial aid may not be available to international students and will be considered on a case-by-case basis.
 If you are an international student who requires financial aid to attend PROMYS, we encourage you to apply and submit a financial aid form by the application deadline.

 - Students from China who need financial aid should apply for a Yongren (永仁) Fellowship, which cover the full cost of participation including travel.